evancz/guide.elm-lang.org/README.md

 No combination of JS libraries can ever give you this, yet it is all free and easy in Elm.
 Now these nice things are *only* possible because Elm builds upon 40+ years of work on typed functional languages.
 So Elm is a functional language because the practical benefits are worth the couple hours you'll spend reading this guide.

-I have put a huge emphasis on making Elm easy to learn and use, unlike in many functional languages out there.
-So all I ask is that you give Elm a shot and see what you think.
+I have put a huge emphasis on making Elm easy to learn and use, so all I ask is that you give Elm a shot and see what you think.
 I hope you will be pleasantly surprised!